entrecode/ec.datamanager.js/readme.md

 - cache entries with [LokiJS](http://lokijs.org/)
 - cache functionality has to be enable per model basis with `enableCache(…)`
 - IMPORTANT: if cache is enabled ALL entries of the model will be loaded
+- adds clone functions for assets, tags, and entries

 ### 0.7.4
 - removes lodash dependency